clabe45/catch-a-cold/DESIGN.md

 ### Concept

 *Catch a Cold* is a survival game in which you have to stay warm on a snowy mountain.
-On your way to your family's Christmas reunion, your car breaks down due to a freak incident on a dirt road outside of civilization.
-You are lost in a blizzard, and you must stay alive until help arrives (whenever that will be).
+It starts when, on your way to your family's Christmas reunion, your car breaks down due to a freak incident on a dirt road outside of civilization.
+You are lost in a blizzard, and you must stay alive until someone drives by (whenever that will be).
 To do this, you have to make use of your environment and your prepared inventory of camping items in creative and desperate ways.

 ### Genre